BeID-lab/eIDClientCore/eIDClientCore/android/eIDCCAusweisApp2/README.md

 # TODO

 * Add Makefile for building eIDCC for Android and the Android app afterwards
-* Open keyboard automatically when asking for PIN
 * Make it possible to enable / disable parts of the CHAT